i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 ## 2️⃣ How does Node.js execute JavaScript code internally?
 - Node.js executes JavaScript code using the V8 engine.
 - When we run a JavaScript file, Node.js passed it to the V8 engine which compile JavaScript code into machine code and executes it.
-- Synchronous code is executed in the call stack.
+- Synchronous code  executed immedetely in the call stack.
-- Asynchronous code is handle by libuv that manage event loop and thread pool.
+- Asynchronous TIme consuming operation such as database call or I/o operation are delegated to threadpool which manage by libuv.
+- Instead of waiting operation to complete,Node js contitnue to execute other code
 - Once the async operation is completed, its callback is push to the appropriate task queue.
 - The event loop continuously checks whether the call stack is empty or not.
 - If the call stack is empty, it picks callbacks from the queues and pushes them to the call stack for execution.